ElementsProject/lightning/doc/TOR.md

 port at 9051).
 The mobile Orbot uses the same defaults as Tor Browser (9150 and 9151).

-You can then use these settings for C-Lightning:
+You can then use these settings for Core Lightning:

 ```
 proxy=127.0.0.1:9150